leocasanova/Momentum-Trading/README.md

 # Momentum-Trading

-Momentum trading strategy using MACD (12, 26, 9)
+The objective of this expert advisor is to take advantage of the market's momentum reflected in the MACD histogram.

+The MACD is a trend-following momentum indicator that shows the relationship between two moving averages of a security's price and is constructed as follows:

 > MACD Line: 12-period EMA - 26-period EMA

 > Signal Line: 9-period EMA of MACD line

 > MACD Histogram: MACD line - Signal line

-The objective of this expert advisor is to take advantage of the market's momentum reflected in the MACD histogram.

 <img src="MACD histogram.png">